Easy Ways to Register

 Monday – Friday, 8 a.m. – 5 p.m.
 Fill out our registration form.
 Pay by check or charge.

-All classes are held at Wildwood Cultural Center.
-Click the link for time, date and registration fee information.
+Click the link for time, date, registration fee information and other pertinent information.

 Fruit for Dinner